-6. Distribution p.14
+5. Distribution p.14

-- 6.1 Law Governing the Construction and Operation of Electricity Distribution Facilities p.14 - 6.2 Obtaining Approvals for the Construction and Operation of Electricity Distribution Facilities p.14 - 6.3 Terms and Conditions Imposed in Approvals for the Construction and Operation of Electricity Distribution Facilities p.14 - 6.4 Eminent Domain, Condemnation or Expropriation Rights for the Construction and Operation of Electricity Distribution Facilities p.14 - 6.5 Monopoly Rights for Electricity Distribution Entities p.15 - 6.6 Electricity Distribution System Charges and Terms of Service p.15
+- 5.1 Law Governing the Construction and Operation of Electricity Distribution Facilities p.14 - 5.2 Regulatory Process for Obtaining Approvals for the Construction and Operation of Electricity Distribution Facilities p.14 - 5.3 Terms and Conditions Imposed in Approvals to Construct and Operate Electric Distribution Facilities p.14 - 5.4 Eminent Domain, Condemnation or Expropriation Rights for the Construction and Operation of Electricity Distribution Facilities p.14 - 5.5 Monopoly Rights for Electricity Distribution Entities p.15 - 5.6 Electricity Distribution System Charges and Terms of Service p.15

-Contributed by: Emir Nurmansyah and Fina Hayu, ABNR Counsellors at Law
+Contributed by: Emir Nurmansyah, Serafina (Fina) Muryanti and Adya Sepasthika, ABNR Counsellors at Law

 ABNR Counsellors at Law is Indonesia's longest-established law firm.
-Founded in 1967, it pioneered the development of international commercial law in the country following the reopening of its economy to foreign investment after a period of isolationism in the early 1960s.
+Founded in 1967, it pioneered the development of international commercial law in the country following the reopening of its economy to foreign investment after a period of isolation in the early 1960s.
 With over 100 partners and lawyers (including two foreign counsel), ABNR is the largest independent, full-service law firm in Indonesia and one of the country's top three law firms by number of fee earners, giving it the scale needed to simultaneously handle large and complex transnational deals across a range of practice areas.
 It continues to value the personal touch and is proud of its reputation for responsiveness.
-Its lawyers are business savvy and fully understand that. alongside legal expertise and experience, timeliness and value for money are of the utmost importance to clients.
+Its lawyers are business savvy and fully understand that alongside legal expertise and experience, timeliness and value for money are of the utmost importance to clients.